soucevi1/dist-chat/docs/usage.rst

 Chatroom creation
 -----------------

 The chatroom is created by running the leader node.
-A chatroom can only have one leader node, so if you already run onw and start another, the other will create a new room.
+A chatroom can only have one leader node, so if you already run one and start another, the other will create a new room.

 To create a chatroom with the leader called ``Lojza`` on IP:port ``1.2.3.4:12345`` type the following command::

-   soucevi1_dist_chat -l -a 1.2.3.4 -p 12345 -n Lojza
+   $ soucevi1_dist_chat -l -a 1.2.3.4 -p 12345 -n Lojza

 Other nodes
 ^^^^^^^^^^^

 To run another node (user ``Pepa`` on IP:port ``7.8.9.1:45678``) and connect it to the existing chatroom, type::

-   soucevi1_dist_chat -n Pepa -a 7.8.9.1 -p 45678 -na 1.2.3.4 -np 12345
+   $ soucevi1_dist_chat -n Pepa -a 7.8.9.1 -p 45678 -na 1.2.3.4 -np 12345

 The new node will automatically create the ring with the existing leader node.
-Should you want another node to join the chatroom, the neighbor address and port arguments you can use either the ``Lojza``'s or ``Pepa``'s contact information.
+Should you want another node to join the chatroom, as the neighbor address and port arguments you can use either the ``Lojza``'s or ``Pepa``'s contact information.

 Chatting
 --------